How to Select Your Ketubah Text

 Selecting your ketubah text can be one of the trickiest parts of the process.
 After all, it’s what the whole ketubah is about!
 But after having customized thousands of ketubahs and worked with hundreds of Rabbis, we can walk you through the process.
-Before you begin, we recommend having a conversation with your Rabbi about what (if any) requirements he or she has for your text.
+Before you begin, we recommend having a conversation with your Rabbi about what (if any) requirements they have for your text.

 Once you know your Rabbi's preferences, you have a number of options.
 You can select from one of the many Hebrew texts below, you can write your own ketubah text in English for our team to translate into Hebrew, or you can omit the Hebrew or English entirely.
 We work with a team of certified, professional translators from Israel to ensure your translated Hebrew ketubah text is accurate.

 Selecting your ketubah text can be one of the trickiest parts of the process.
 After all, it’s what the whole ketubah is about!
 But after having customized thousands of ketubahs and worked with hundreds of Rabbis, we can walk you through the process.
-Before you begin, we recommend having a conversation with your Rabbi about what (if any) requirements he or she has for your text.
+Before you begin, we recommend having a conversation with your Rabbi about what (if any) requirements they have for your text.

 Once you know your Rabbi's preferences, you have a number of options.
 You can select from one of the many Hebrew texts below, you can write your own ketubah text in English for our team to translate into Hebrew, or you can omit the Hebrew or English entirely.
 We work with a team of certified, professional translators from Israel to ensure your translated Hebrew ketubah text is accurate.